Last weekend we have enjoyed three lovely nights with the American family from The Talking Suitcase.

 Life for these children may have some drawbacks from not having stayed in a traditional western upbringing.
 As parents, we are aware of this, but the opportunities through travel we believe outweigh this.

-Children who experience a life of travel can grow and develop without as many boundaries.
+Children who experience travel can grow and develop without as many boundaries.

 So as the children scoot and skate off to explore the many alleyways of Nice, France together we adults talk of ‘where next’, and for us, it is back to Italy.

-We travel by using our Eurail First Class Pass back to Reggio Emilia to be with another family who are also strong believers of World-schooling, and a fellow blogger Mom With Backpack.
+We travel by using our Eurail First Class Pass back to Reggio Emilia to be with another family that is also a strong believer of World-schooling, and a fellow blogger Mom With Backpack.